Thomas-Quig/ctf-writeups/CSAW-21/bacnet.md

 4. Get Out-Of-Service
 5. Get Current Value

 Next, we needed to find the way to get those values.
 After looking around there are several methods I noticed.

+1. The "Get current value" response packets are of size 65 Bytes every time
+2. The get current value response was 8 packets after the name response every time.

+We went with method 2, filtering information by the values and names (adding 8 to get the value). see `filterInformation()`

+From there we did statistical analysis with `findFunky

+<details><summary>bacnet.py</summary>

 ```python
 import json
 import statistics as stats